iszczesniak/cpp/move/index.md

   *undefined*.
 It must be consistent, because it will be destroyed as usual.

-For a given class type, the move constructor and the move assignment operator can be:

-* user-implemented: the programmer implements them,

-* compiler-provided: the compiler provides their default implementation.

 ## The copy and move constructors

 A class can have either the copy constructor or the move constructor,